You are here

-The beach is always a popular destination and young children can generally, depending on where you are, relate to the excitement and freedom associated with playing on the beach.
-Why not dress a teddy in shorts, t-shirt, sunglasses, cap, and give him a towel to put under his arm.
-The children can guess where he is going and the lesson will be much more captivating for them than just starting with just a picture on the board.
+The beach is often a popular holiday destination and young children can generally, depending on where you are, relate to the excitement and freedom associated with playing on the beach.
+To introduce the topic, why not dress a teddy in shorts, t-shirt, sunglasses and cap, and give him a towel to put under his arm?
+The children can guess where he is going and the lesson will be much more captivating for them than just starting with a picture on the board.

-- General - sand, sand castle, sun, sea, bucket, spade, hat, sunglasses, sun cream, swimming costume, swimming trunks, beach ball, armbands, suitcase
+- general, for example: sand, sand castle, sun, sea, bucket, spade, hat, sunglasses, sun cream, swimming costume, swimming trunks, beach ball, armbands, suitcase

-- Sea creatures – crab, fish, shark, dolphin, whale, starfish, seahorse
+- sea animals, for example: crab, fish, shark, dolphin, whale, starfish, seahorse

-1. Who likes to swim in the sea?
-‘I do / don’t’
+- Who likes to swim in the sea?

 The beach often evokes peace with the sounds of the waves, the warm sand in between your fingers and toes, the sun keeping you warm, ice creams and swimming in the clear blue sea.
 What better lesson than one about the beach to use some visualisation to relax and calm your children.